gaeqs/gaeqs.github.io/skills/webpage.md

 ---
 <!--data-style-override-->

-This site was made using [11ty](https://www.11ty.dev/), having as a base the [eleventy high performance blog](https://github.com/google/eleventy-high-performance-blog) provided by google, and I will use it as a place to post information about my projects and my professional life.
+This webpage was made using [11ty](https://www.11ty.dev/), having as a base the [eleventy high performance blog](https://github.com/google/eleventy-high-performance-blog) provided by google, and I will use it as a place to post information about my projects and my professional life.

 If you want information about my projects, go to the [projects section](/projects).
 If you want to see the latest updates about my work, go to the [posts section](/posts).